almostearthling/whenever_tray/README.md

 logview_command = 'gnome-text-editor'
 ```

-and should be found in the so-called _application data directory_.
+and should be named _whenever_tray.toml_ and found in the so-called _application data directory_.
 The position of this directory varies on different operating systems:

 * `%AppData%\whenever_tray\` on Windows
 * `~/.whenever_tray/` on UNIX/Linux